 Numerous factory presets have been provided for you to use as starting points for customizing your stations' sound.
+A short description of each one is provided in Appendix B "Audio Processing FAQ" starting on Page 115.
 A "preset" is simply a large table of values representing all of the control values for every control listed in the menu tree.
-When you Choose a preset, the control values are loaded into the DSP structure, reconfiguring the Omnia-5EX's processing.
+When you Choose a preset, the control values are loaded into the DSP structure, reconfiguring the Omnia-6EX's processing.